ezra-bible-app/ezra-bible-app/DESIGN.md

 ### html

-This directory contains static HTML files.
+This directory contains static HTML files (e.g. for the book selection menu, the display options menu, etc.).
+These files are loaded dynamically into the DOM by `ezra_init.js`.

 ### locales